jarrodkrauszer/regex_tutorial/gist-template.md

 ### OR Operator

-The `|` serves as an OR operator which allows the patterns on either side of it to be matched.
-Meaning in our expression both 6 digit and 3 digit hexadecimal codes are valid.
+In regular expressions the `|` serves as an OR operator which allows the patterns on either side of it to be matched.
+This means that a valid match can occur if either of the patterns is found.
+In our expression valid matches can be either 6 characters OR 3 characters.
+The OR operator provides flexibility in pattern matching, allowing you to define more comprehensive validation rules for your data.

 Here is an example of a regular expression that uses an or operator and strings that match the criteria: